districtr/districtr/docs/03toolsplugins/toolsplugin.md

 is created which specifies knowledge of the current UI`state` and `colorsAffected` by the discontinuity such that a list is diplayed in the toolbar.
-- If we're in vra mode, the `VRAEffetiveness(state, colorsAffected)` function is loaded.
+- If we're in [vra] mode, the `VRAEffetiveness(state, colorsAffected)` function is loaded.

 ### Other Functions

-This `tools-pugin` also contain other helper functions which are used in Menu Options.
+This `tools-plugin` also contain other helper functions which are used in Menu Options.

 - `exportPlanAsJSON(state)` serializes the current plan into text and directs the browser to download this as a .json file